Defining the client’s needs

 The Design Process

-The original concept to use the existing smart watches for the wearables was dismissed when it was discovered that the watches were too small for warehouse workers wearing gloves to be able to use.
+The original concept to use the existing smart watches for the wearables was dismissed when we discovered that the watches were too small for warehouse workers wearing gloves to be able to use.
 The cost of purchasing a smartwatch for each employee also made this option prohibitive The wearable devices would need to be sourced elsewhere, switching from the proposed smart watches to utilising an Android device.

 We sourced Android devices directly from China that were small enough to be worn on the wrist yet big enough for workers to navigate error-free.
 The devices were also durable enough to withstand daily wear and use in a factory setting